chrisnoonan98675/site/xl-deploy/how-to/connect-to-xl-deploy-from-the-cli.markdown

 ## Entering passwords on the Windows command line

-Security-aware users will use special characters in their passwords, like `!`, `^`, `"`, etc. For the Windows command prompt these characters have special meanings, and passing the password as-is results in a failed login.
-This can be prevented by surrounding the password with double-quotes.
-Should a password itself contain a double-quote, it should be tripled.
-So, e.g., `My!pass^wo"rd` should be entered as `-password "My!pass^wo"""rd"`
+{% comment %} This section requires the following versions or later: 4.0.4, 4.5.5, 5.0.1 {% endcomment %}

+You may use special characters such as `!`, `^`, or `"` in passwords.
+These characters have special meaning in the Windows command prompt, which means that passing them to the XL Deploy server as-is causes log-in to fail.

+To prevent this issue, surround the password with quotation marks (`"`).
+If the password contains a quotation mark, you must triple it.
+For example, `My!pass^wo"rd` should be entered as `-password "My!pass^wo"""rd"`.

 ## Log out of the CLI